PLCnext/PLCnext_DDS_App/DDS_App_Examples/DDS_RoundTrip/README.md

     - For AXC F 2152, the eHMI-Site can be access within a web browser using the URL: https://192.168.1.10/ehmi/hmiapp.html
     - For AXC F 3152, the eHMI-Site can be access within a web browser using the URL: https://192.168.1.11/ehmi/hmiapp.html

-9. Press the "Reset" button and monitor the round trip time of the DDS data transmission between two PLCnext controllers:
+9. At the eHMI page press the „Reset“ button and monitor the round trip time of the DDS data transmission between two PLCnext controllers:

 ![Alt-Text](./images/AXCF2152.png)